 is to help prevent new blood clots forming during the procedure.

-- You’ll also be given anesthesia through the IV line.
-This will prevent pain and make
+You’ll also be given anesthesia through the IV line.
+It will prevent pain and make

 you sleep during the procedure.
-Or, you may be given sedation.
-This will make you
+Or you may be given sedation.
+This will make you relaxed

-- The healthcare provider will make a small incision in a blood vessel in your groin.
+The healthcare provider will make a small cut or puncture in a blood vessel in your

-He or she will then insert a long, thin wire into this cut.
-The wire acts as a guide
+groin.
+The provider will then insert a long, thin wire into this cut.
+The wire acts

 wire.
 The catheter may have other things attached to it, depending on the type of